Code-Institute-Submissions/foodium_milestone_project_four/README.md

 ## Credits

-### Content
+### Contents

-* Most of this project's us functionality and code was taken from [Code Institute's](https://codeinstitute.net/) Boutique Ado Project.
-I had to customize it for my app and added additional features.
+* Most of this project's funu functionality was taken from [Code Institute's](https://codeinstitute.net/) Boutique Ado Project.
+I had to customize it for my app.

 * The Modal Structure HTML and JavaScript code was taken from [Bootstrap Modals](https://getbootstrap.com/).

-* Checkout code taken from [Stripe](https://stripe.com/en-dk).

 ### Media